systeminit/actions/README.md

   You may specify this as either YAML or JSON.
 (The `|` after `domain:` is important, as it must be passed in as a string!)

-- `viewId` is the ID of the view containing the management component.
-- `managementPrototypeId` is the ID of the management function attached to the component.

 ## Getting an API Token